hantsy/spring-r2dbc-sample/docs/data-r2dbc.md

 ```

-The `Post` class is annotated with the `@Table` annotation which accepts a table name. `@Id` specifies its the identifier of this entity, `@Column`  defines the column name in the table.
+The `Post` class is annotated with a `@Table` annotation which accepts the mapped table name. `@Id` specifies its the identifier of this entity, `@Column`  defines the column name in the table.

 > Please note, `@Table`  and  `@Column` is from the spring data relational, which is common for Spring Data Jdbc and Spring Data R2dbc, and `@Id` is from Spring Data Commons.